 - 2.4.1 Application Except as otherwise specifically provided in these Zoning Regulations, no use shall be allowed in a Zoning District except for those uses specifically mentioned as being allowed in such Zoning District.
 The DRB may, on appeal or in considering a conditional use application, allow a use which it finds is substantially similar to a use specifically mentioned as being allowed in such Zoning District. - 2.4.2 Nonconforming Uses Nonconforming uses shall be allowed to continue as provided in Section 4.9, Nonconforming Uses, of these Zoning Regulations. - 2.4.3 Uses Subject to Site Plan Review Many allowed uses require "Site Plan Review" by the DRB under Section 5.5 of these Zoning Regulations.
 Such uses have been identified as having significant impacts on the area and/or resources of the Town.
 The uses to which site plan review applies are identified in section 5.5.1.
 If an application is considered under Conditional Use review (section 5.6), then Site Plan review criteria shall also be considered by the DRB, though no separate hearing is required. - 2.4.4 Recreational Paths Recreation paths shall be allowed in any district.
-Parcels of land which do not meet the lot area requirements for a Zoning District but which are suitable for recreation path use may be conveyed to the Town, a land trust, or similar group, to be utilized for such purposes. - 2.4.5 Accepted Agricultural and Silvicultural Practices In accordance with the Act (§4413), accepted agricultural practices as defined by the Secretary of Agriculture, Food and Markets (including Farm Structures) and accepted silvicultural practices as defined by the Commissioner of Forests, Parks and Recreation, are not regulated by these Zoning Regulations.
-However, a person shall notify the Administrative Officer in writing of the intent to build a Farm Structure and shall abide by all setback requirements approved by the Secretary of Agriculture, Food and Markets.
+Parcels of land which do not meet the lot area requirements for a Zoning District but which are suitable for recreation path use may be conveyed to the Town, a land trust, or similar group, to be utilized for such purposes. - 2.4.5 Accepted Agricultural and Silvicultural Practices In accordance with 24 VSA §4413, required agricultural practices as defined in the "Required Agricultural Practices Rule" from the Secretary of Agriculture, Food and Markets, and accepted silvicultural practices, as regulated by the "Acceptable Management Practices for Maintaining Water Quality on Logging Jobs in Vermont" from the Commissioner of Forests, Parks and Recreation, shall not be regulated by these Zoning regulations.
+However, a person shall notify the Administrative Officer in writing of the intent to build a Farm Structure and shall abide by all setback requirements approved by the Secretary of Agriculture.